10 Ways To Kill A Sinus Infection Without Resorting To Drugs Or Surgeries

 Last updated on

 Sinus infection, also known as sinusitis, is an inflammation of the tissue lining of the sinuses.
-Conventional medicine treats sinusitis with steroids, anti-inflammatory and antibiotics.
-In other cases when it gets worse, may resort to surgery.
+There are two types of sinus infections: bacterial and viral.

 But, some of these methods can either do good or it could be harmful to our body.
 In this article, we will give you a few home remedies to cure sinusitis the natural way—hence, it is absolutely safe.